bobthemighty/codefiend-site/content/a-fair-pay-review-process.md

 And so those are a good starting point for pay bands.
 In practice, the exact numbers will depend on the stack you're using, your geographical location, and a host of other factors.
 It's worth engaging a recruitment consultancy to do this for you.
 Tell them what skills you're hiring for, and they will go and do the market research and tell you how much it will cost.
 Don't do what I just did and pull it out of thin air.

+### Word from Steve

+> I have totally given up on getting industry benchmarking salary data because it’s the average of different data sources.
+See [The Pragmatic Engineer](https://blog.pragmaticengineer.com/software-engineering-salaries-in-the-netherlands-and-europe/) for an explanation.
+> As soon as you start hiring you’re participating in the market and you’ll work out the bands from candidate expectations pretty quickly anyway.

 Every engineer should know which band they're in, and whereabouts they fall.
 They should also know at least the lower-bound of the band above, so that they know what's waiting for them in the future.
 You might want to publish the whole pay structure, but be mindful that other parts of the organisation might pay significantly less, and it's not necessarily helpful.

 ## A growth framework